giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 tapered_pole_lookup.yaml
 ```

-is the CSF input model produced by the workflow.

 To define the tapered pole geometry, the file describes the cross-section only at the two end stations: S0 (bottom) and S1 (top).
 At each station, the cross-section is represented by a set of polygons.
 Each named region is defined by a polygon at S0 and a corresponding polygon at S1.
 This polygon pair establishes the region's extent at both boundaries and determines how the region transitions along the member axis..